FlowLoom/spindle/patterns/create_security_advisory/system.md

 Present this information in 2-3 paragraphs, focusing on the most significant and widely applicable impacts.
 Tailor the content to be relevant to a diverse client base across various industries.

-RECOMMENDATIONS
+Mitigations

-Provide a comprehensive list of actionable recommendations to help clients mitigate the identified risks.
+Provide a comprehensive list of actionable mitigations to help clients mitigate the identified risks.
 For each recommendation:

 - Clearly state the action to be taken
 - Briefly explain why this action is important